BeAnotherLab/Body-Swap---Max-7/README.md

 For the current Machine to Be Another hardware setup you need to do the following:

 --
 ON MAC

+Using Max

 1. Install Oculus runtime ver.
 0.44 - https://developer.oculus.com/downloads/
 2. Install the oculus Max object - https://github.com/grrrwaaa/max_oculus

-Standalone version available here: http://marte.me/cloud/beanotherlab/bodyswap_mac.zip
+Standalone

+1. Install Oculus runtime ver.
+0.44 - https://developer.oculus.com/downloads/
+2. Download and unzip the app: http://marte.me/cloud/beanotherlab/bodyswap_mac.zip
+3. Open BodySwap.app

 --
 ON WINDOWS